Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 interconnected and it is unlikely for a project to change version without any modification to the others.

-A typical case when it is handy to use multiple projects in the same repository is when you are dealing with different devices (FPGAs) mounted on the same board.
+A typical use case is when the projects are intended for different devices (FPGAs) mounted on the same board.

-In order to keep different parts of the project conceptually separated, it is possible to use many **libraries** as explained in the following.
+To keep different parts of the project conceptually separated, it is possible to use many **libraries** as explained in the following.
-In this case, the version (and the SHA) will be evaluated independently for each library, so it is possible to tell at a glance if two binary files share the same library.
+In this case, Hog evaluates the version (and the SHA) independently for each library, so it is possible to tell at a glance if two binary files share the same library.

 For example you can have an FPGA with a "infrastructure" library containing all the circuitry to handle communication with the external world, and an "algorithm" library, containing the actual part of the design that processes data.
 Hog libraries will allow you to tell if two different binary files are generated using exactly the same source code for the algorithm but they have a different infrastructure.